channgo2203/channgo2203.github.io/_pages/about.md

 permalink: /about/
 ---

-My research interests are in safety critical software, especially ML-based safety-critical applications such as autonomous driving software, programming languages, compilers, and language-based security.
+My research interests are in embedded safety-critical systems, especially ML-based safety-critical applications such as autonomous driving software, programming languages, compilers, and language-based security.

 I received my Engineer degree (equivalent to Diplôme d'Ingénieur) from [Hanoi University of Technology](http://en.hust.edu.vn/home) with excellent ranking,